FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 ③Switch the robot to manual mode, and deal with related problems, and then switch the robot to automatic mode after the processing is completed;

-④Click the "Resume welding" button, and the robot will automatically resume welding。
+④Click the "Resume welding" button, and the robot will automatically resume welding.

 Welding interrupt and resume parameter configuration
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++